tum-pbs/pbdl-book/diffphys.md

 In contrast to physics-informed loss functions, it also enables handling more complex solution manifolds instead of single inverse problems.
-Thus instead of using deep learning to solve single inverse problems, we'll show how to train ANNs that solve larger classes of inverse problems very quickly.
+Thus instead of using deep learning to solve single inverse problems, we'll show how to train NNs that solve larger classes of inverse problems very quickly.

 ```{figure} resources/diffphys-shortened.jpg